head47/heavens-door/README.md

   show_users - show all users table.
-  block_user *** - block user if it's possible, check the status table. unblock_user *** - unblock user if it's possible, check the status table. check_connection - show connections of *all* or by tg id. add_new_user *name*:*ip*:*tg* - add new user in database. remove_user *ip* - remove user from database by ip
+  block_user *** - block user if it's possible, check the status table. unblock_user *** - unblock user if it's possible, check the status table. check_connection - show connections of *all users* or by tg id. add_new_user *name*:*ip*:*tg* - add new user in database. remove_user *ip* - remove user from database by ip
   ```